 As shown in Fig.~\ref{fig:histogram}, the typical delays in real systems may be (and often are) much smaller than the worst-case.
-In these scenarios, the convergence of asynchronous methods whose parameters depend on the worst-case delay may be slowed down significantly (See Fig. 1 in \cite{Wu23ICML}).
-In this subsection, we will show that the convergence of the asynchronous Prox-DGD adapts to the actual level of asynchrony ({the update frequency of each node and the delays}) rather than being hampered by the worst-case delay. {Our main idea is to split the set $\N_0$ of all iteration indexes into the union of disjoint intervals $[k^m, k^{m+1})$, $m\in\N_0$, and show that after each interval, an upper bound on the optimality error $\|\bx^k-\bx^\star\|_{\infty}^b$ decreases.
+In these scenarios, the convergence of asynchronous methods whose parameters depend on the worst-case delay may be slowed down significantly by the conservative parameters (See Fig. 1 in \cite{Wu23ICML}).
+In this subsection, we will show that the convergence of the asynchronous Prox-DGD { adjusts} to the actual level of asynchrony ({the update frequency of each node and the delays}) rather than being hampered by the worst-case delay. {Our main idea is to split the set $\N_0$ of all iteration indexes into the union of disjoint intervals $[k^m, k^{m+1})$, $m\in\N_0$, and show that after each interval, an upper bound on the optimality error $\|\bx^k-\bx^\star\|_{\infty}^b$ decreases.
 In particular, for any $m\in\N_0$,

 The length of the intervals $[k^m, k^{m+1})$, $m\in\N_0$ reflects the level of asynchrony, which will be detailed later below Theorem \ref{thm:adapt}.}